lascar/checkout/README.md

   The following branch are created:
   master: where the application lays whith uggly code without refactory
   strategy: where the application is refactorized with stategy pattern lays
-  lambda: where the strategy is refactorized with lambda proc So to see the code once refactorized, run
+  lambda: where the strategy is refactorized with lambda proc
+  (thanks to Enrique Cota for his comments on the lambda) So to see the code once refactorized, run
   <pre>
     git checkout strategy